 (2003; Blast Theory).
 A game played online in a virtual city and on the streets of an actual city.
 Online and street players collaborate to find Uncle Roy's office before being invited to make a year-long commitment to a total stranger.
 Building on Can You See Me Now?
 (2001; Blast Theory), Uncle Roy investigates some of the social changes brought about by ubiquitous mobile devices, persistent access to a network, and location aware technologies.

-First published in Atlantic Monthly (176 (1) July 1945:101-108), this essay by Vannevar Bush, then Director of the Office of Scientific Researdh and Development and responsible for coordinating the World War II efforts of some 6,000 scientists, proposed "MEMEX" (MEMory EXtender), a machine that would store and provide access to a large amount of information.
+First published in Atlantic Monthly (vol. 176, no. 1, July 1945, pp. 101-108), this essay by Vannevar Bush, then Director of the Office of Scientific Research and Development and responsible for coordinating the World War II efforts of some 6,000 scientists, proposed "MEMEX" (MEMory EXtender), a machine that would store and provide access to a large amount of information.
 Use of the memex would create a series of trails between the documents, personal notes, photographs, and diagrams and allow one to develop knowledge from such a collection of information.
-Although noted more as a starting point for current day considerations of hypertext, Bush's discussion of the MEMEX (see section 6 of his essay) might also be seen as outlining browsing via hyperlinks.
+A pioneering work for for current day considerations of hypertext, Bush's discussion of the MEMEX (see section 6 of his essay) might also be seen as outlining hypertext, browsing via hyperlinks, and a genre of digital storytelling.

 This short video demonstrates the process behind Bush's MEMEX, or MEMory EXtender.